rashadkhan97/Performance-Testing-for-Mercury_Tours/README.md

 # Test Plan

-Right click on Testplan > Add > Threads (Users) > Thread Group (this might vary depending on the JMeter version you are using)
+Right-click on Testplan > Add > Threads (Users) > Thread Group (this might vary depending on the JMeter version you are using)
 <p align ="center">
     <img src="https://github.com/user-attachments/assets/fa5ee4a5-e327-42f6-a6e9-ee9679051340" />
 </p>